ARCHITECTURE TEACHING ARTISTS

 Catherine loves teaching children, especially about architecture.
 Believing that it is critical to know your surroundings, she incorporates architectural history, programming and design into her lessons and hopes to get children engaged in their environments, asking questions about why things are built a certain way, if it functions the way it should and most importantly, how can we improve it.
 In addition to teaching with Leap, she also takes part in the planning process for the Sandcastle Contest, Leap's biggest fund raising event of the year, October 8 2011 on Ocean Beach.

-Jane is a licensed architect that has over ten years experience in Bay Area architecture firms.
-Her past work experience includes training professionals in green building practices through the Pacific Energy Center in San Francisco and working in Kuala Lumpur, Malaysia.
-Jane has spent the last five years working at Field Paoli Architects in San Francisco designing streetscapes, transit villages, shopping centers, libraries, and community centers.
+Jane is a licensed architect that has over ten years' experience in Bay Area architecture firms.
+Her past work experience includes training professionals in green building practices.
+Jane has spent the majority of her career working at Field Paoli Architects in San Francisco designing streetscapes, transit villages, shopping centers, libraries, and community centers.
 She is now an architectural consultant.

-Jane continues to seek out creative ways to experience and learn about architecture through different lenses as a mother (of two young children), teacher, graphic designer, photographer, entrepreneur, and cook.
-For her, learning about architecture begins with personal knowledge of culture, family, and the neighborhood and encompasses every scale of exploration from building details to city plans.
+Jane continues to seek out creative ways to experience and learn about architecture through different lenses as a teacher, parent, graphic designer, photographer, and entrepreneur.
+For her, learning about architecture begins with personal knowledge of culture, family, and the neighborhood and encompasses every scale of exploration from building details to city plans

 Educated with an MA from Edinburgh University and a MArch from the Bartlett school of Architecture, University College London, she believes that history of architecture and principles of sustainability are crucial in understanding the built environment.
-She has varied experience working with both corporate architects in London on commercial towers and small residential projects, as well as more recently creating sculptures and large-scale temporary installations and exhibitions.
-She is a founding member of the design cooperative, Warmbaby (http://www.warmbaby.org)
+She has varied experience working with both corporate architects in London on commercial towers and small residential projects, educational museum design, as well as creating sculptures and large-scale temporary installations and exhibitions.
+She is a founding member of the design cooperative, Warmbaby. (warmbaby.org)

-Continuing to educate is very important to Louise.
+Continuing to educate and be educated is very important to Louise.
 She has juried at UCL, Westminster University and Bournemouth University.
 For two years running she has visited Romania as part of a clown troupe bringing some light relief in the form of performance, music and arts projects to the most deprived areas in the country.
-She also worked in Santa Marta, Colombia running Art and English classes with young children in the slums.
-This summer she ran a kid-oriented family day in her most recent 2000 sqft installation in Benicia, Ca, based on historic maps of the area.
-She created a treasure hunt and encouraged the children to mark out their routes on the ground, allowing them to run free and make a large impact on a pristine gallery, totally transforming the space.
+She also worked in Santa Marta, Colombia running Art and English classes with young children.
+Last summer she ran a kid-oriented family day in her 2000 sqft installation in Benicia, CA based on historic maps of the area.
+At her last LEAP residency the children took on the roles of a Medieval village, and built their own cardboard walled medieval castle town.

 Joyce brings her joy for design and her many facets of learning and experience into her classroom.